nextbreakpoint/infrastructure-as-code/README.md

     ./docker_run.sh make_bucket your_terraform_bucket_name

-Once the Terraform bucket has been created, configure the Terraform's backend with command:
+Once the buckets has been created, configure the Terraform's backend with command:

     ./docker_run.sh configure_terraform your_terraform_bucket_name